 Avoid soymilk or any sweetened flavored milk or milk substitute.
 These products may be lactose-free but are generally high in added sugar, which is not conducive to a pre-op or post-op diet.

 Consult Your Nutritionist and Get Regular Checkups

-At Mexico Bariatric Center, we like to share this information to further spread knowledge to best serve our former and future patients.
-We recommend that any who are planning to or have undergone bariatric surgery consult a nutritionist and get regular checkups to help better ensure a healthy recovery.
+At Mexico Bariatric Center®, we like to share this information to spread the knowledge further to serve our former and future patients best.
+We recommend that anyone planning to or has undergone bariatric surgery consult a nutritionist and get regular checkups to help better ensure a healthy recovery.

 - Drinking Water and Signs and Risks of Dehydration